prjctimg/huetiful/README.md

 ![](./docs/content/images/huetiful-logo.png)

-A JavaScript library for simple color manipulations.
+JavaScript library for simple color manipulations based on the Culori API.

-### What you can do with this package:
+### What you can do with this package

 - Filter collections of color according to different properties i.e hue,saturation etc
 - Sort colors according to their properties like luminance andf hue.